You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 • Can you remember what you memorized?

-Notice how spending 4 hours watching lectures doesn’t count as learning.
-You can still do it if you want an introduction to the topic or it goes over answer explanations.
-Know how to use a prep course properly.
+Notice how “spend 4 hours watching lectures” doesn’t count as learning.
+You can still do it if you want.
+My disdain for sitting around for hours only to forget what happened shouldn’t stop you.
+Just know how to use a prep course properly.

 If you’re a repeater, be more judicious about which lectures to listen to.